dankydev99/Loginsystem/README.md

     pwd longtext NOT NULL
     );

- 6.Now once the Database is created , to access the website, visit localhost/loginSys 7.Here you can sign up or login.
+ 6. Now once the Database is created , to access the website, visit localhost/loginSys
+ 7. Here you can sign up or login.

  THE END
  _____________________________________________________________________